doctorfree/MusicPlayerPlus/README.md

 	    or configure the ALSA sound system
-		ALSA configuration will update the ALSA configuration in '/etc/asound.conf' -R indicates record tmux session with asciinema
+		ALSA configuration will update the ALSA configuration in '/etc/asound.conf' -R indicates record tmux session with asciinema Asciinema is not installed by MusicPlayerPlus
-	-T indicates use a tmux session for either ASCIImatics or mpcplus -w indicates write metadata during beets import
+		To record tmux sessions with asciinema, use your system's package manager to install it (e.g. apt install asciinema) -T indicates use a tmux session for either ASCIImatics or mpcplus -w indicates write metadata during beets import
 	-W indicates do not write metadata during beets import